bexaga/InnovationWorkshop/README.md

 ---

+## **Tools**

+- **Search the Web:** The agent is able to search the web and will decide itself what query to search for based on the goal you set.
+- **Parse Website** The agent is able to parse website that were most interesting from the web search results.

+---

 ## **How to Run**
 1. Clone the repository.
 2. Initialize the agents and tasks by defining the following inputs: